 On previous vacations, our children have tried the kids clubs offered by the resorts but tended to spend limited time there.
 They always seem to become uninterested by the limited activities, or they just have wanted to spend more time with Jason and I (go figure!).
 Well, that was the complete opposite on cruises.
 The girls love cruise ship kids clubs so much they would beg us to let them stay for longer when we would go to pick them up.
 Knowing our children are having a blast while in the care of certified caregivers allows such peace of mind during what is also suppose to be a relaxing time for us parents.
 It’s not often that Jason and I can enjoy an adult beverage or some alone time, and kids clubs help give us that much needed time together.

-Here are some tips for saving money while cruising:
+Here are some tips for saving money on a family cruise:

 - When booking travel, good deals and availability can book up quickly, especially with cruises, so try to book your vacation one year in advance.
 Some cruise services, like Disney, offer interest free (!) payment plans for families to contribute to their travel costs.